 A study was conducted that says middle-aged women who walk more are less prone to heart failure than those who do not.
 The heart is a muscle that needs to be exercised regularly.

 The difficulty of exercising the heart is due to its involuntary nature.
-However, this involuntary nature can be regularized, controlled, and maintained by performing various activities that would be able to beneficially sustain one’s heart rate.
+However, this involuntary nature can be regularised, controlled, and maintained by performing various activities that would be able to beneficially sustain one’s heart rate.

 Of course, there are different exercises that could be performed to maintain the integrity of the heart.
 A stronger heart usually means a person is capable of far more rigid exercises at a certain point in time.